mui/material-ui/docs/src/pages/system/advanced/advanced.md

 ## Adding the `sx` prop on your custom components

 The easiest way to support the `sx` prop on your custom components is to use the `experimentalStyled()` utility that comes from `@material-ui/core/styles` for creating your custom components.
-Here is an example of how it can be use:
+Here is an example of how it can be used:

 {{"demo": "pages/system/advanced/ExperimentalStyledDemo.js"}}